2005–06 UCLA Bruins men's basketball team

 The 2005–06 UCLA Bruins men's basketball team represented the University of California, Los Angeles in the 2005–06 NCAA Division I men's basketball season.
 The UCLA Bruins finished the regular season with a 14–4 record in conference play.
 After winning the Pac-10 tournament, the Bruins conference record was 17–4.
-The team reached the 2006 NCAA Division I men's basketball tournament championship game, losing to the Florida Gators.
+The team reached the 2006 NCAA Division I men's basketball tournament championship game, losing to the Florida Gators, 73–57, denying them their 12th title.
 The Bruins finished with 32 wins (14 more than the previous season).